What Is Radiographic Positioning?

 There are always certain things to consider when choosing the most appropriate radiographic positioning for each patient.
 This will depend on the particular characteristics of your patient, such as age and body type, the current condition, the part of the body to be evaluated, and the availability of imaging modalities in your health center.

 Radiographic positions will always be important to know.
-They could make the difference between making and missing a crucial diagnosis.
+They could make the difference between making and/or missing a crucial diagnosis, or having to subject your patient to another x-ray and more radiation.